api3dao/old-api3-docs/docs/next/reference/deployment-files/config-json.md

 Note that multiple of them can be used simultaneously.
 The Airnode deployment will expect to find the URLs of each of these providers in their respective `url` fields.

 - `contracts` (required) - an object that keeps the addresses of the protocol contracts deployed on the respective chain.
 It has to include the following contract addresses:

   - `AirnodeRRP`

-- `authorizers` (required) - the list of authorizer contract addresses the Airnode deployment will set on-chain.
-See the [protocol docs](../protocols/request-response/airnode.md#setting-endpoint-authorizers) for more information.
-Note that the Airnode master wallet has to be funded (on the respective chain) to be able to make the transaction that will set or update this value.
+- `authorizers` (required) - the list of authorizer contract addresses the Airnode deployment will set on-chain. ~~Note that the Airnode wallet has to be funded (on the respective chain) to be able to make the transaction that will set or update this value.~~ For more information about authorizers see the [protocol Airnode](../protocols/request-response/airnode.md#setting-endpoint-authorizers) and [protocol Authorizer](../protocols/request-response/authorizer.md) docs.

 - `blockHistoryLimit` (optional) - the number of blocks in the past that the Airnode deployment should search for requests.
 Defaults to `300` (roughly 1 hour for Ethereum).